cloudquery/cloudquery/website/pages/docs/deployment/kestra.md

 # Orchestrating CloudQuery Syncs with Kestra

 In this tutorial, we will show you how to run CloudQuery as a [Kestra](https://kestra.io/) flow, using the AWS source- and Postgresql destination plugins as an example.
+Kestra is an open source orchestration tool that allows you to schedule and monitor CloudQuery syncs.

 ## Step 1: Install Kestra